Disease Guide ·FIV ·2026

 7Does pet insurance cover FIV treatment?

-Most policies cover FIV and related conditions if the cat tests negative at enrollment and later becomes infected.
-At $300-$2,000/year for management, insurance provides useful financial protection.
-The critical issue: if your cat tested FIV-positive before enrollment, all FIV-related conditions are excluded as pre-existing.
-Insurers may also attribute many illnesses to FIV-related immune suppression.
+Most cover FIV if the cat tests negative at enrollment and later gets infected.
+At $300-$2,000/year, insurance helps.
+Critical: if FIV-positive before enrollment, all related conditions excluded as pre-existing.
+Insurers may also attribute illnesses to immune suppression.

 Marcel Janik, founder of RealVetCost